 Is there a last-resort mitigation if neither upgrade nor disabling is viable?

-rules to block all external traffic to port 8443, used by the webhook, while allowing access only from the Kubernetes API server.
+Yes.
+As a last resort, you can deploy a DaemonSet that configures iptables rules to block all external traffic to port 8443, used by the webhook, while allowing access only from the Kubernetes API server.
 This mitigates the vulnerability at the network layer, but use it with caution, as it has not been widely tested in production environments.